• Skip to primary navigation

 • Set aside and allow to cool (about 10 minutes).
 Meanwhile, whisk together flour, espresso powder, baking powder, and salt.

-• In the bowl of a stand mixer fitted with a whisk attachment, combine eggs, egg white, and sugar and gently stir together.
+• In the bowl of a stand mixer fitted with a whisk attachment, combine eggs, egg white, sugar, and vanilla extract and gently stir together.

 • Gradually turn stand mixer up to high speed and whisk for three minutes (mixture will be slightly lighter and thicker).